Matistan/MinecraftBlockShuffle/README.md

 ## Welcome to readme!

 Hi!
 I just want to thank you for your interest in this plugin.
-I put a lot of effort into this project and I would really love someone to use it!
+I put a lot of effort into this project, and I would really love someone to use it!

 ### Minecraft version